Christine A. Blehm

-I think of myself as a guide, helping people create a more inspired, heart-led home and life.
+I think of myself as a wilderness guide, helping people discover a more inspired and efficient life.

 Me in a nutshell

 - 1 -

 Trust and freedom were the greatest gifts my parents ever gave me.
 At the age of 16, I spent 6-weeks backpacking around Australia on my own.
 One of my adventures in the Outback ended with me riding a camel to dinner.
 (It’s quite the coming of age story, a 24-hour comedy of errors, feel free to ask me about it sometime.)

 I celebrated my 17th birthday in Bosnia, while they were at war, doing humanitarian work.
 I saw night skies streaked with tracers and an entire city on fire.
 I also had the privilege of visiting a refugee camp, an experience that changed the fabric of my being.